briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 > Anyway, the module quickly stabilized. ...
 Since the module was perfect, there was no need to upload new versions of it to CPAN.

-> But then I started to get disturbing emails. ``Hi, I notice you have not updated Text::Template for nine months.
-Are you still maintaining it?''
+> But then I started to get disturbing emails.
+"Hi, I notice you have not updated Text::Template for nine months.
+Are you still maintaining it?"

 > People seem to think that all software requires new features or frequent bug fixes.
 Apparently, the idea of software that doesn't get updated because it's finished is inconceivable.